basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 files if you're using LevelDB).
 Do Bitcask merging and/or LevelDB compaction events overlap with increased latencies?

-If so, our first recommendation is to examine your [[replication strategy|Replication Properties]] to make sure that neither R nor W are set to N, i.e. that you're not requiring that reads or writes go to all nodes in the cluster.
+If so, our first recommendation is to examine your [[replication properties]] to make sure that neither R nor W are set to N, i.e. that you're not requiring that reads or writes go to all nodes in the cluster.
 The problem with setting `R=N` or `W=N` is that any request will only